Simple high-accuracy method for solving bound-state equations with the Cornell potential in momentum space: Introduction

 \section{Introduction}

 The nonrelativistic Cornell potential model~\cite{PhysRevLett.34.369,Eichten:1978,Eichten:1980}, and \lq\lq relativized'' variations of it~\cite{Godfrey:1985aa,PhysRevD.72.054026}, have been very successful in describing the masses and decay rates of heavy quarkonia.
-They describe the interaction between heavy quarks and antiquarks typically in terms of a combination of a long-range linear potential for confinement and a short-range color-Coulomb potential for one-gluon exchange.
-Generally formulated within Schr\"odinger theory, these models are not able to account for the dynamical covariant structure of light quarks.
-But for mesons with at least one light quark, a relativistic treatment is necessary, and in addition, for the description of the light mesons, in particular the pions, the implementation of dynamical mass generation and spontaneous chiral symmetry breaking (S$\chi$SB), is indispensable.
+They represent the interaction between heavy quarks and antiquarks as a combination of a color-Coulomb potential created by one-gluon exchange which dominates at small distances, and a linear confining potential of nonperturbative origin that is mainly responsible for the behavior of the interaction at longer distances.
+Usually, a nonrelativistic Schr\"odinger equation with this potential is solved in coordinate space~\cite{Soni:2017wvy,Soni:2020tji,Kang:2006jd}.
+Lowest-order relativistic corrections are often added, of which the spin-dependent contributions yield spin-spin, spin-orbit, and tensor interactions~\cite{PhysRevD.23.2724}.
+Spin-independent corrections, which contain nonlocal terms, are usually ignored.